JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

 If you wanted to implement `PatternGuards`, the type for `Guard` above would need quite a bit of work.

 Patterns have a relatively straightforward syntax.
 Patterns are either a simple variable, a constructor followed by a list of patterns, an "as-pattern" like `xs@(x:_)`, a literal pattern, or a wildcard.
+We'll also extend the constructor case with sugar for tuples and lists.

 ```Haskell
 type LPat id = Located (Pat id)